 The spot price for a commodity fluctuates throughout the day as they are traded, and the price freezes when markets close.
-(In the U.S., most commodities markets close at 5:15 pm EST.) This is the “closing price,” which will be the starting point for trading the next day.
-The closing price on one exchange, however, does not necessarily match subsequent trading prices on other global exchanges.
+(In the U.S., most commodities markets close at 5:15 pm EST.) This is the closing price, which will be the starting point for trading the next day.
+It's similar to how stock prices on the stock market work.
+The closing price on one exchange, however, does not necessarily match subsequent changes in pricing on other global exchanges.